-The Village of Fox Crossing has 16 patrol officers and 4 patrol lieutenants that are assigned to this division.
-These officers are then split among 4 patrol shifts, each with a lieutenant, that provide coverage 24 hours a day, 7 days a week.
-At any given time, there are between 3 and 5 officers working each shift, depending on the time of day.
+The Village of Fox Crossing has 16 patrol officers and 5 patrol lieutenants that are assigned to this division.
+The officers are split among 4 patrol shifts, each with a lieutenant, that provide coverage 24 hours a day, 7 days a week.
+At any given time, there are typically 3-5 officers working each shift, depending on the time of day.

-Officers primarily conduct their patrols from police cars.
+Officers primarily conduct their patrols from police squad cars.
 The police department utilizes seven patrol vehicles.
 This has traditionally been the primary means of providing police services, but we have also initiated alternative patrol methods.

 Our officers also get out of their patrol cars and will patrol certain areas of the village on foot.
-These efforts afford the officers the opportunity to interact more freely with the residents outside the "confines" of a patrol car.
-Officers are periodically assigned to a specialized directed patrol as well.
+These efforts afford the officers the opportunity to interact more freely with the residents outside the confines of a patrol car.
+Officers can be periodically assigned to a specialized directed patrol as well.
 This places officers in certain areas of the village due to a high call volume.